ricsanfre/pi-cluster/docs/_docs/index.md

    {: .table }

 2. Aditionally several ansible roles have been developed to automate different configuration tasks on Ubuntu-based servers that can be reused in other projects.
-These roles are used by Pi-Cluster Anible Playbooks
+These roles are used by Pi-Cluster Ansible Playbooks

    Each ansible role source code can be found in its dedicated Github repository and is published in Ansible-Galaxy to facilitate its installation with `ansible-galaxy` command.